ardanlabs/gotraining/01-language_syntax/02-struct_types/readme.md

 ## Notes

-* We can use the struct literal form to intialize a value from a struct type.
+* We can use the struct literal form to initialize a value from a struct type.
 * The dot (.) operator allows us to access individual field values.
 * We can create anonymous structs.